 Double Coupons Policy

 • Coupon doubling policies vary by region.
-For example, the Dallas/Fort Worth and Houston stores no longer double coupons at all.
+For example, the Dallas/Fort Worth, Houston, Northern Kentucky, Cinncinnati, Dayton, West Tennessee, Mississippi, Arkansas, Southern Missouri and Southwest Kentucky no longer double coupons at all.

 • In most of the other locations, manufacturer coupons of $0.50 or less will be doubled every day.
 Manufacturer coupons of $0.51-$1.00 will be redeemed for $1.00 and manufacturer coupons over $1.00 will be redeemed at face value.

 Stacking Coupons Policy

 • Limit one (1) manufacturer coupon per item.

 • Kroger no longer permits customers to stack e-coupons with paper manufacturer coupons.

 • Kroger does not accept any competitor coupons for grocery items.